 “Because 5G will still be very much for a small, unique portion of enthusiasts though, we will also have a 4G product developed and available in parallel.”

-OnePlus 7 – Performance
+OnePlus 7 – Performance and features

 It’s worth reflecting on why OnePlus was at Qualcomm’s aforementioned Tech Summit in Hawaii.
 It was to announce a partnership with the major chip manufacturer, which will see the OnePlus 7 become the first smartphone to utilise the new Snapdragon 855 processor.